jkeiser/moduler/docs/crazytown.md

    - Assign the implementation into your cookbook / recipe
    - Use it

+Principles
+- Low cost to move
+  - Recipes work exactly the same
+  - Resource syntax nearly identical to LWRP resource
+  - "Chef 12 cookbooks" and "Chef 13 cookbooks" can use each other's resources and recipes
+- Low cost to go from writing recipes to writing resources
+  - Introduce as few concepts as possible
+- Pleasing to Rubyists: drops you as close to Ruby as possible without exposing it.
+  - Definitions like "resource" open up a class run in the resource's class.  "recipe" runs in the recipe's instance.
+- Easy to debug
+  - Error messages
+  - Backtraces should make sense, particularly the top line
+  - Wipe +method_missing+ from the face of the earth
+  - Logging takes a front seat
+- Testable
+  - Nothing you reference is static.
+Config and logging are instances.
+  - Resources can be created and used without an underlying system
+- Easy to reason about
+  - System built out of resources: cookbook sync, policy load, recipe run
+  - Reduced number of concepts overall
+    - No providers or actions
+    - Attributes are reified
+    - Recipes and cookbooks are resources with some behavior
+  - Everything is a resource (referenceable, instantiable, specializable, contains attributes+subresources)
+  - Resources describe themselves and are inspectable

 - Make resources primary, not recipes (start in resource mode)
 - Make resources definable inline